Bob Knight: Books about Knight

 In 1986, author John Feinstein published A Season on the Brink, which detailed the 1985–86 season of the Indiana Hoosiers.
-Granted almost unprecedented access to the Indiana basketball program, as well as insights into Knight's private life, the book quickly became a major bestseller and spawned a new genre, as a legion of imitators wrote works covering a single year of a sports franchise.
-In the book Feinstein depicts a coach who is quick with a violent temper, but also one who never cheats and strictly follows all of the NCAA's rules.
+Granted unprecedented access to the Indiana basketball program, as well as insights into Knight's private life, the book quickly became a major bestseller and spawned a new genre, as a legion of imitators wrote works covering a single year of a sports franchise.
+In the book, Feinstein depicts a coach who has a violent temper, but also one who never cheats and strictly follows all of the NCAA's rules.

 Two years later, author Joan Mellen penned the book Bob Knight: His Own Man (ISBN 0-380-70809-4), in part to rebut Feinstein's A Season on the Brink.
 Mellen deals with seemingly all the causes celebres in Knight's career and presents the view that he is more sinned against than sinning.

 In 1990, Robert P. Sulek wrote Hoosier Honor: Bob Knight and Academic Success at Indiana University which discusses the academic side of the basketball program.
 The book details all of the players that have played for Knight and what degree they earned.

 A number of close associates and friends of Knight have also written books about him.
 Former player and current Nevada Wolf Pack head basketball coach Steve Alford wrote Playing for Knight: My Six Seasons with Bobby Knight, published in 1990.
 Former player Kirk Haston wrote Days of Knight: How the General Changed My Life, published in 2016.

 Knight's autobiography, written with longtime friend and sports journalist Bob Hammel, was titled Knight: My Story and published in 2003.
 Three years later Steve Delsohn and Mark Heisler wrote Bob Knight: An Unauthorized Biography.

 In 2013, Knight and Bob Hammel published The Power of Negative Thinking: An Unconventional Approach to Achieving Positive Results.
 Knight discussed his approach to preparing for a game by anticipating all of the things that could go wrong and trying to prevent it or having a plan to deal with it.
 In the book Knight also shared one of his favorite sayings, "Victory favors the team making the fewest mistakes."

 In 2017, sports reporter Terry Hutchens published Following the General: Why Three Coaches Have Been Unable to Return Indiana Basketball to Greatness which discussed Knight's coaching legacy with Indiana and how none of the coaches following him have been able to reach his level of success.